nixuebinCode/C-Plus-Plus-Profession/C++/00_C++ Primer/C++ Primer Part4：Advanced Topics.md

 #### Unnamed Namespaces

 An unnamed namespace is the keyword `namespace` followed immediately by a block of declarations delimited by curly braces.
 Variables defined in an unnamed namespace have static lifetime: They are created before their first use and destroyed when the program ends.

 An unnamed namespace may be discontiguous within a given file but does not span files.
-Each file has its own unnamed namespace.
-If two files contain unnamed namespaces, those namespaces are unrelated.
+Each file has its own unnamed namespace. **<font color='red'>If two files contain unnamed namespaces, those namespaces are unrelated.</font>**

 Names defined in an unnamed namespace are used directly; after all, there is no namespace name with which to qualify them.